-This adaptation of a traditional Japanese recipe is our family's favorite way to enjoy burdock, especially during the late fall and winter months.
+This adaptation of a traditional Japanese recipe is the recipe creator's favorite way to enjoy burdock, especially during the late fall and winter months.

 - 3 burdock roots (each approximately 12 inches long)

 - 2 large carrots, cut into julienne strips

 - 2-3 tsp light or Mitoku Toasted Sesame Oil

 - 2 tbsp Mitoku Organic Mirin

 - 1tbsp Mitoku Organic Tamari Soy Sauce